dawolfgang/MRrelation/README.txt

 ## Note that in Step 6 we're using the posterior samples from the default M-R relation
 ## (Eqn 2) with the baseline dataset (RV only, < 4 R_Earth) to calculate the posterior
 ## predictive distribution.
 However, "posterior_samples.savr" contains a few of the
-## other posteriors presented in Wolfgang, Rogers, & Ford (2015).
-Any of these samples
+## other posteriors presented in Wolfgang, Rogers, & Ford (2015), and any of them
 ## could be used in step 6.
-The options, with self-explanatory names, are:
+The options, with self-explanatory names after a quick
+## read of the paper, are:
 ## 	postsamp_eqn2_baseline
 ## 	postsamp_eqn2_lt8
 ## 	postsamp_eqn2_TTVs